gooblicraft/ITCS102-GR1-PROJECT/README.md

 - The format has been devided into different region types.
 - Files have been categorized for organizational purposes.

-// Tested by Rafael & endozo 4:15 comment "ambot"
+// Tested by Rafael & endozo 4:15 comment "Hello world!"